gvwilson/sdxpy/src/intro/index.md

 ## How can this material be used? {: #intro-use}

+The source for this book is available in [our Git repository][book_repo] and all of it can be read on [our website][book_site].
-All of the written material in this book is available under the [Creative Commons - Attribution - NonCommercial 4.0 International license][cc_by_nc] (CC-BY-NC-4.0), while the software is available under the [Hippocratic License][hippocratic_license].
+All of the written material in this book is licensed under the [Creative Commons - Attribution - NonCommercial 4.0 International license][cc_by_nc] (CC-BY-NC-4.0), while the software is covered by the [Hippocratic License][hippocratic_license].
-The first allows you to use and remix this material for non-commercial purposes, as-is or in adapted form, provided you cite its original source.
+The first license allows you to use and remix this material for non-commercial purposes, as-is or in adapted form, provided you cite its original source;
+if you want to sell copies or make money from this material in any other way, you must [contact us][email] and obtain permission first.
-The second allows you to use and remix the software on this site provided you do not violate international agreements governing human rights;
+The second license allows you to use and remix the software on this site provided you do not violate international agreements governing human rights;
 please see [%x license %] for details.